danielsedoff/list-to-cards/README.md

 Write a plain text list, pick a color and transform it into cards that you can drag around.

 The cards can be saved and opened as *.cards* files.

+For ease of use, there is a 'bundled' version (one file only).